evert/evert.github.com/_posts/2024/2024-09-23-discovering-features-with-http-options.md

 If I'm wrong with my interpretation here, I would love to know!

 <small>
-Also if you're wondering about `DELETE`, `DELETE` should never have a body.
+Also if you're wondering about `DELETE`, `DELETE` should never have a body, so all a user would need to know is _can_ they delete, which you can see in the `Allow` header.
 If this is new to you to, [read my other article][18] about `GET` request bodies.
 Most of the information there is applicable to `DELETE` as well.
 </small>